PreferredAI/cornac/README.md

 ## Model serving

-Here, we provide a simple way to serve a Cornac model by launching a standalone web service with Flask.
+Here, we provide a simple way to serve a Cornac model by launching a standalone web service with [Flask](https://github.com/pallets/flask).
 It is quite handy for testing or creating a demo application.
 Supposed that we use the trained BPR from previous example, we first need to save the model:
 ```python
 bpr.save("save_dir")
 ```
-The model can be deployed easily by triggering Cornac serving module:
+The model can be deployed easily by running Cornac serving app using Flask:
 ```bash
 $ FLASK_APP='cornac.serving.app' \
   MODEL_DIR='save_dir/BPR' \